qtoggle/qtoggleserver-cmdline/README.md

 Use the `timeout` parameter to set a timeout when waiting for the commands to complete, in seconds.

 Although using blocking commands will not block the server, it is recommended that you supply commands that don't block.
-The `read_command` and `write_command` will never be executed simultaneously, regardless of how long their execution lasts.